 <Universities and Schools>

-KIS has hosted many programs with students from Harvard including Harvard Glee Club (concert and workshops), Harvard Radcliffe Pitches (concert and workshops), Ivy League College Entrance seminar hosted by KIS alumni and students from Harvard and other Ivy League schools.
-KIS students have been awarded the Harvard book prize repeatedly.
+KIS has hosted many programs with students from Harvard including the Harvard Glee Club (concert and workshops), the Harvard Radcliffe Pitches (concert and workshops), Ivy League College Entrance seminars by KIS alumni and students from Harvard and other Ivy League schools.
+A KIS student has been awarded the Harvard Prize Book each year since 2011.

 Massachusetts Institute of Technology

 Since 2014, MIT and KIS have had a joint program with M.I.T. student leading engineering workshops on the KIS campus to help students learn various STEM/Science related topics including coding, computer programming, electrical engineering, acoustical engineering, and robotics during the winter break period.
 Students gain specialized content and receive hands-on STEM-related education to encourage them in the science and engineering field.

 Seoul National University

 SNU professors provide a series of lectures about Korea, such as the Korean model of economic development, as advanced KIS social studies content.
 Students gain in-depth knowledge from the lectures to gain a better understanding of the past, present, and future of Korea.
 KIS students visit the Graduate School of International Studies at SNU to attend lectures and tour the facilities.

 Groton School in Massachusetts is a school that some KIS students have transferred to in order to gain overseas experience.
 Likewise, KIS has received transfer students from Groton.
 School leaders and teachers of both schools visit each other’s campuses for exchanges and curriculum development.
 This relationship has developed over several years and is now a part of our school’s identity.

 Applied learning goes global: Genevieve Fowler at KIS The Korea Times | October 19, 2016